P-p-H-d/mlib/README.md

-Return the pre-processing token 'action_if_true' if 'cond' is true, action\_if\_false otherwise (meaning it is evaluated at macro processing stage, not at compiler stage). cond shall be 0 or 1 otherwise it is undefined.
+Return the pre-processing token 'action_if_true' if 'cond' is true, action\_if\_false otherwise (meaning it is evaluated at macro processing stage, not at compiler stage). cond shall be 0 or 1.
+(You should use M\_bool to convert this parameter otherwise).

 ##### M\_COMMA\_P(arglist)